ekblab/UVDHDS_transcriptomics/README.md

 └── README.md # You are here
 ```

+The data folder contains counts of 2 runs which were merged as technical replicates.
+The metadata object contains combined data from the UVDHDS_transcriptomics and UVDHDS_irradiation study as some of the datasets were sequenced together to save resources and increase cost-efficiency.
+Pathway information for KEGG/Reactome pathways were retrieved from: https://www.gsea-msigdb.org/gsea/msigdb.
+Results from ingenuity pathway analysis (IPA, Qiagen) were exported as .xls and converted to the more modern .xlsx format.

 ## Main analyses included
 - Quality control and normalization of bulk RNA-seq data
 - Differential expression analysis (DESeq2)